Lone Star Steakhouse Sweet Bourbon Salmon

 Menu Description: "Fresh salmon filet, marinated and mesquite grilled."

 It is said that Americans eat an estimated 63 pounds of beef per capita, and we get a lot of it in chain restaurants.
 But for those of you who want something other than beef, Lone Star has additional selections including the Sweet Bourbon Salmon.

 Don't worry if you can't mesquite grill your salmon, it's the sweet bourbon marinade that makes this dish so tasty.
 Not only is this marinade good on salmon, but on other fish and chicken as well.
 If you do happen to use a charcoal grill and have some mesquite smoking chips on hand, soak a handful of chips in water for a couple hours and then arrange them on the red-hot coals.
-This will give your salmon a taste even closer to the original.
+This will give your Lone Star sweet bourbon salmon recipe a taste even closer to the original.

 Source: Top Secret Restaurant Recipes by Todd Wilbur.

 This recipe is available in

 - 1/4 cup pineapple juice